PixelPunkNFT/THE-FOOLS/README.md

 Any help to improve the project will be greatly appreciated!
 If you want to contribute or have questions, don't hesitate to reach out.

 ---
-*The Fools NFT - Bringing Medieval Fools to Web3* 🎭
+*The Fools NFT - Bringing Fools to Web3* 🎭